 These days, it can feel like there are dogs everywhere you turn.
-About 68 percent of households in the U.S. own a pet, and 60.2 million of those pets are dogs.
+About 44% percent of households in the U.S. own a pet, and 62 million of those pets are dogs.
 This statistic has resulted in an attitude shift.
 More and more public places are being deemed appropriate for pets — including the workplace.

 The Benefits of Having Dogs in the Workplace

-Decreases employee turnover: For some people, the ability to bring their pet to work is a must-have perk.
+- Decreases employee turnover: For some people, the ability to bring their pet to work is a must-have perk.
 Once they’ve found a company that allows it, it’s not likely they’ll want to give that perk up anytime soon.

-Attracts top talent: Like generous maternity benefits or flextime, a dog-friendly office can be very enticing to potential hires and recruits.
+- Attracts top talent: Like generous maternity benefits or flextime, a dog-friendly office can be very enticing to potential hires and recruits.

-Increases performance: Because they don’t have to run home to take out their dog, employees at pet-friendly businesses tend to have fewer absences and can work longer hours.
+- Increases performance: Because they don’t have to run home to take out their dog, employees at pet-friendly businesses tend to have fewer absences and can work longer hours.

-Improves morale: Dogs can help lighten the mood when things get stressful.
+- Improves morale: Dogs can help lighten the mood when things get stressful.

 Disadvantages of a Dog-Friendly Workplace

-Co-workers with allergies or phobias: It’s been said that as many as 3-in-10 people are allergic to animals with fur, including dogs.
+- Co-workers with allergies or phobias: It’s been said that as many as 3-in-10 people are allergic to animals with fur, including dogs.
 Others may be uncomfortable around dogs.

-Disruptions: Similar to how most people don’t like every single person they meet, some dogs may not get along with certain dogs.
+- Disruptions: Similar to how most people don’t like every single person they meet, some dogs may not get along with certain dogs.
 A dogfight at work can be disruptive and dangerous.
 It can also harm relationships between co-workers, clients, or customers.

-Potential legal and insurance issues: One dog bite could lead to a costly lawsuit.
+- Potential legal and insurance issues: One dog bite could lead to a costly lawsuit.
 If you own a business and have considered adopting a dog-friendly office policy, talk to a lawyer about potential problems that may arise.